vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 ### Scenario 5: Too many connections
 Another aspect to be aware of is the `-buffer_size`.
-For this cenario we will be setting the buffer size lower than the number of connections from the application.
+For this scenario we will be setting the buffer size lower than the number of connections from the application.
 As we're using 6 connections in our example we will set the `buffer_size` down from the default of `1000` to `4`.